Supply Chain Management: Policy

 10. Environment

-Suppliers shall endeavor to protect the environment and consider the impacts of their business activities on local communities and ecosystems, while paying special attention to energy use efficiency, climate change issues such as greenhouse gas emissions, sustainable use of resources, waste reduction, and air, soil and river pollution.
+Suppliers shall work to protect the environment and consider the impact of their business activities on local communities and ecosystems, with particular attention to energy efficiency, climate change issues such as greenhouse gas emissions, sustainable use of resources, waste reduction, and air, soil, and water pollution.

 11. Information Disclosure

-Suppliers shall disclose information with respect to the aforementioned matters in a timely and appropriate manner.
+Suppliers shall disclose information related to the aforementioned matters in a timely and appropriate manner.

 2. Monitoring

-MC conducts annual surveys of suppliers to monitor the status of their compliance with the Basic Policy and to strengthen communication with suppliers.
-Furthermore, MC visits suppliers to check the status of their activities when it determines that site visits are necessary based on region and business activities.
-Audit reviews are carried out based on the audit lists prepared with the advice of an outside advisor, and guidance is given to the suppliers.
+MC conducts annual surveys of suppliers to monitor their compliance with the Basic Policy and to strengthen communication.
+MC also conducts site visits when necessary, based on region and business activities.
+Audit reviews are carried out using audit lists prepared with advice from an external advisor, and guidance is provided to suppliers as needed.

 3. Response to Compliance Violations

-If a violation of the Basic Policy is confirmed, MC will demand that the relevant supplier implement corrective measures and will provide guidance and assistance to the supplier as necessary.
+If a violation of the Basic Policy is confirmed, MC will require the supplier to implement corrective measures and will provide guidance and support as necessary.

-If MC determines that the supplier is unlikely to implement corrective measures even after providing continuous guidance and assistance, MC will re-evaluate its business relationship with the relevant supplier.
+If MC determines that the supplier is unlikely to implement corrective measures despite continued guidance and support, MC will re-evaluate its business relationship with the supplier.

 Review of our Purchasing Policy

-By sharing its Policy for Sustainable Supply Chain Management in its contracts with suppliers*, MC ensures its suppliers abide by the Basic Policy.
-MC may ask a supplier to correct their business behavior if there is a violation of the Basic Policy, and will re-evaluate its business relationship with the relevant supplier if no correction has been made.
-MC will continue to work with its suppliers to ensure that environmental and social considerations are taken into account.
+By sharing its Policy for Sustainable Supply Chain Management in its contracts with suppliers*, MC works to ensure that all suppliers comply with the Basic Policy.
+If a violation of the Basic Policy is identified, MC may request that the supplier correct its business practices.
+If no corrective action is taken, MC will re-evaluate its business relationship with the supplier.
+MC will continue working with suppliers to ensure that environmental and social considerations are incorporated into their operations.

 • *